 High school students have different mentoring needs.
 Mentor2.0 meets those needs while making it easy for the busy professional to mentor.

 Mentor2.0 matches high school students with college-educated mentors and provides them with the support and guidance they need to graduate high school and succeed in college and the workforce.
-Mentor/mentee matches get to know each other through an innovative combination of weekly messages (via a secure web-based platform) and monthly group events at the high school that mentor2.0 organizes and hosts.
+Mentor/mentee matches get to know each other through an innovative combination of weekly messages (via a secure web-based platform) and monthly group events held at the high school hosted and organized by mentor2.0 staff.
 Mentor2.0 is currently only available in Albuquerque.

 What do mentors do?